-In this post I want to give a quick outline of how to setup Powershell Core (Microsoft’s cross-platfrom version of Powershell) to work with git
+In this post I want to give a quick outline of how to setup Powershell Core (Microsoft’s cross-platfrom version of Powershell) to work with git and ssh.

 While you can simply install Git for Windows and work with Git Bash, personally I quite like Powershell Core, because it is more tightly integrated with Windows and Azure.
 I will not cover working with CMD, because in my personal opinion, CMD offers, to put it mildly, a suboptimal user experience …